Parameterized Complexity of Streaming Diameter and Connectivity Problems: Preliminaries

-\begin{problemP} \problemtitle{\textsc{Disj}$_n$ (Disjointness)} \probleminput{Alice has a string $x \in \{0,1\}^n$ given by $x_1x_2\ldots x_n$.
-Bob has a string $y \in \{0,1\}^n$ given by $y_1y_2\ldots y_n$.} \problemquestion{Bob wants to check if $\exists 1\leq i \leq n$ such that $x_i = y_i = 1$.
+\begin{problemP} \problemtitle{\textsc{Disj}$_n$ (Disjointness)} \probleminput{Alice has a string $x \in {\{0,1\}}^n$ given by $x_1x_2\ldots x_n$.
+Bob has a string $y \in {\{0,1\}}^n$ given by $y_1y_2\ldots y_n$.} \problemquestion{Bob wants to check if $\exists 1\leq i \leq n$ such that $x_i = y_i = 1$.
 (Formally, the answer is NO if this is the case.)} \end{problemP}

-\begin{problemP} \problemtitle{\textsc{Perm}$_n$ (Permutation)} \probleminput{Alice gets a permutation $\pi : [n] \rightarrow [n]$, Bob gets an integer $j \in [n \log n]$.} \problemquestion{Is the $j$-th bit of the concatenation of $\pi(1), \pi(2), \ldots, \pi(n)$ equal to 1?
-That is, is the $\gamma = (j + \log n - \lceil \frac{j}{\log n} \rceil \times \log n)$-th bit of the image of the $\psi = \lceil \frac{j}{\log n} \rceil$-th index equal to 1?} \end{problemP}

 The communication complexity necessary between Alice and Bob to solve \textsc{Disjointness} is well understood, and can be used to prove lower bounds on the memory use of streaming algorithms.
 This was first done by Henzinger et al.~\cite{HenzingerStreams}.

+\begin{problemP} \problemtitle{\textsc{Perm}$_n$ (Permutation)} \probleminput{Alice gets a permutation $\pi : [n] \rightarrow [n]$, Bob gets an integer $j \in [n \log n]$.} \problemquestion{Is the $j$-th bit of the concatenation of $\pi(1), \pi(2), \ldots, \pi(n)$ equal to 1?
+That is, is the $\gamma = (j \bmod \log n)$-th bit of the image of the $\psi = \lceil \frac{j}{\log n} \rceil$-th index equal to 1?} \end{problemP}

+The values $\gamma$ and $\psi$ essentially break $j$ down into the quotient ($\psi$) and the remainder ($\gamma$) with divisor $\log n$.
+In essence, $\psi$ tells us in which `block' of $\log n$ bits Bob should look, while $\gamma$ tells us where in a block Bob should look.
+Let it be clear that $\psi \in [n]$ and $\gamma \in [\log n]$.
+For computation, one can compute $\gamma = (j + \log n - \lceil \frac{j}{\log n} \rceil \times \log n)$.
 The problem of \textsc{Permutation} was created and applied first to the streaming setting by Sun and Woodruff~\cite{SunWoodruffPermBounds}.
 The following formulations by Bishnu et al.~\cite{BishnuStreamingVC} come in very useful.

 \begin{proposition}{(Rephrasing of items $(ii)$ of \cite[Proposition~5.6]{BishnuStreamingVC})} If we can show a reduction from \textsc{Disj}$_n$ to problem $\Pi$ in streaming model $\M$ such that in the reduction, Alice and Bob construct one model-$\M$ pass for a streaming algorithm for $\Pi$ by communicating the memory state of the algorithm only a constant number of times to each other, then any streaming algorithm working in the model $\M$ for $\Pi$ that uses $p$ passes requires $\Omega(n/p)$ bits of memory, for any $p \in \N$ \cite{ChitnisAnnouncement,BishnuFundamentalGeometric,AgarwalSpatialScan}. \end{proposition}